jagregory/abrash-zen-of-asm/src/chapter-14.md

 ### Generating Jump Table Indexes

 There are many ways to generate indexes into jump tables.
 Sometimes indexes are passed in as parameters by calling routines, as in a function dispatcher.
 Sometimes indexes are read from ports or from memory.
 Indexes may also be looked up in *other* tables.
-For example, a keyboard handler might use `repnz scasw` to find the index for the current 16-bit key code in a key-mapping table, then use that index to jump to the appropriate key-handling routine via a jump table, as shown in [Listing 14-12](#L1412), which runs in 504 us for the sample keystrokes. ([Listing 14-12](#L1412) is a modification of the key-handling jump table code we saw in [Listing 11-17](#L1117).)
+For example, a keyboard handler might use `repnz scasw`{.nasm} to find the index for the current 16-bit key code in a key-mapping table, then use that index to jump to the appropriate key-handling routine via a jump table, as shown in [Listing 14-12](#L1412), which runs in 504 us for the sample keystrokes. ([Listing 14-12](#L1412) is a modification of the key-handling jump table code we saw in [Listing 11-17](#L1117).)

 Why not simply put the address of each key handler right next to the corresponding 16-bit key code in a single look-up table, so no calculation is needed in order to perform the second look-up?
 For one thing, the second look-up takes hardly any time at all in [Listing 14-12](#L1412), since the calculation of the jump table address is performed as a *mod-reg-rm* calculation by: